epmoyer/DS1054Z_screen_capture/README.md

     - Signal Names (options `-1`, `-2`, `-3`, `-4`)

 **TODO:**
-- Add option to suppress all image modifications (in case you want to capture the "raw" screen, meus and all).
+- Add option to suppress all image modifications (in case one wants to capture the "raw" screen, meus and all).

 ### Example Annotation
 `OscScreenGrabLAN.py -1 TEST_SIGNAL_1 -2 TEST_SIGNAL_2 -3 TEST_SIGNAL_3 -4 TEST_SIGNAL_4 -n "Example Annotated Capture"`